tadgeobrien/Hive-Monitor/README.md

 - [X] Have Outside temp appear on webpage.
 - [X] Set up Onewire for outside temperature
 - [X] Set up an Webserver and wireless connection to the Arduino.

+# I2C addresses in Use
+I think I need to verify all of these, but I don't think that this is why OpenLog isn't working.
+* RTC 0x64
+* OpenLog 0x2A (42)

 # Arduino Code